sriumcp/docs/docs/tutorials/custom-metrics/one-version.md

 # SLO validation using custom metrics (single version)

-Validate [SLOs](../../getting-started/concepts.md#service-level-objectives) for an app by fetching the app's metrics from a database (like Prometheus).
+Validate [SLOs](../../getting-started/concepts.md#service-level-objectives) for an app by fetching the app's metrics from a metrics store (like Prometheus).
 This is a [multi-loop](../../getting-started/concepts.md#iter8-experiment) [Kubernetes experiment](../../getting-started/concepts.md#kubernetes-experiments).

 <p align='center'>
   <img alt-text="custom-metrics-one-version" src="../images/one-version.png" />